fangzeqiang/learngit/readme.txt

-MyGit is a version control system.
+MyGit is a distributed version control system.
-MyGit is free sofeware.
+MyGit is free software.